-Thomas Forrester designed a great deal of the ornate Victorian architecture in Oamaru.
+Thomas Forrester (1838 - 1907) designed much of the ornate Victorian architecture in Oamaru.
 He also oversaw the construction of the breakwater and wharves of Oamaru Harbour, enabling Oamaru to become an economic powerhouse in the late 19th century.

 Before emigrating with his family to New Zealand in 1861, Forrester had attended the Glasgow Government School of Design in Scotland.
-There his studies ranged from map drawing to draughting – skills which set this humble man for a lifetime of achievement.
+There his studies ranged from map drawing to draughting – skills which enabled this humble man a lifetime of achievement.

-Following his employment by the Dunedin architect R A Lawson in 1869 he was sent to Oamaru to supervise the building of the Bank of Otago.
+He was employed by Dunedin architect R A Lawson, and in 1869 he was sent to Oamaru to supervise the building of the Bank of Otago.
 This began a long and fruitful association with the town.

 While still in full-time employment with the Harbour Board, for almost three decades from 1872 and in partnership with John Lemon, Forrester designed an impressive portfolio of ornately decorated buildings and family homes, contributing more than any other person to the distinctive architecture of Oamaru.
 Thomas Forrester brought the architectural and design skills to the partnership and John Lemon supervised construction and saw to the day to day running of the practice.